LukeShortCloud/simpler_things_rpg/simpler_things.md

 Magic is difficult to use yet very powerful when it actually works.
 Only a character with Expertise in Magic can use it.
 They have access to all of the available Spells.

-Using Magic that is labeled as a Bad Omen will convert a character's Good Omen into a Bad Omen.
-If the character already has a Bad Omen then they are unaffected.
+Using Magic that is labeled as a Bad Omen will add a Bad Omen against the player casting the spell.

 | Spell | Rank | Bad Omen | Description |
 | ---- | ---- | -------- | ----------- |